-Fire drills are a necessary safety routine and will be held periodically throughout the year.
+Fire drills are a necessary safety routine and are held montly throughout the year.
 The object of the fire drill is to evacuate the building quickly and safely.

-Fire drill instructions concerning the proper exits to use will be discussed by your homeroom teacher.
+Fire drill instructions concerning the proper exits to use are discussed by your homeroom teacher.
 Each room will have a sign indicating which exit to use during a fire drill.